Shimna River: Flora

 The most common trees found along the banks include oak, beech (Fagus sylvatica), ash (Fraxinus excelsior), birch and willow.
 Rhododendron, elderberry, blackberry, laurel and ivy are also common along parts of the river.

 Fauna

 Atlantic salmon, brown trout and sea trout use the river to spawn.
 Other fish species found include Three-spined stickleback, minnow, stone loach, and eel.
 Dippers and Grey wagtails can also be seen feeding on insects along the river.
-Invertebrate species found include leeches, Simulidae and Ancylidae.
+Invertebrate species found include leeches, Simuliidae and Ancylidae.
 Various Mayfly families are found, such as; Baetidae, Ephemerellidae, Heptageniidae and Caenidae.
 Stoneflies (Nemouridae, Chloroperlidae and Perlodidae families) and caddis larvae (Hydropsychidae, Polycentropidae, Rhyacophilidae and Limnephilidae families) are also present.

 A population of feral Mandarin ducks have been present on the river since 1978.
 Kingfishers and grey herons can also be seen.
 Otters are common near the mouth of the river.

 Angling

 The river is partly owned by the Department of Culture, Arts and Leisure (DCAL) and partly leased by the Shimna Angling Club, and is managed by the latter club under a management agreement.
 The principal fish are salmon and sea trout.
 The record for the largest sea trout in Ireland was set in 1983 when a 16 lbs 6oz (7.43 kg) fish was caught in the Shimna.
 Fishing season is from 1 March to 31 October.